Gini Dietrich’s been part of a lot of PR projects, but she may be best known for the PESO model and Spin Sucks, a blog, podcast and book.

 “In the last year, I’ve noticed a big shift from not necessarily having a seat at the table to executives understanding—finally—what a communicator can do, especially with everything we experienced in 2020,” says Gini.
 “I think we have an unprecedented opportunity right now to capitalize on that and help businesses grow.
 Lots of leaders want to understand how to shift from we don’t talk about our values to how do we talk about our values.”

 It’s an exciting time for people to join the industry and if Gini has any advice for such up and comers, it’s to “network your butt off” and take advantage of some internet stalking (although, she didn’t quite use those words).

 Students or new professionals can easily follow the agencies, companies, or not-for profits that they want to work for on social media and other platforms.
 But Gini has some key questions for them to keep in mind: Are the kinds of conversations they’re having of interest to you?
 Do you like how they communicate their values?
 Do you like the culture they seemingly have online?

 “As you’re doing your research,” says Gini, “Figure out who it is you should be engaging with and start having conversations with the people that work there.
 Start to engage, because then by the time you’re ready to apply for a job you already have a reputation and people already know who you are.”

-The full interview with Gini is available as a podcast or on our YouTube channel.
+The full interview with Gini is available as a podcast on Spotify, Apple Podcasts, Stitcher, or wherever you listen to your podcasts.
+PR Profiles is also available on our YouTube channel.